 Antiquities Advisory Board Chairman Andrew Lam calls the findings “definitely among the most important archaeological discoveries in Hong Kong in recent years”.
 Until now, there are no plans to converse the finds and the public have not been informed or consulted adequately.
 Sign and share this petition to protect HK’s heritage and save the Sacred Hill’s historical site.

-In May, FOHH presented twice at TPB hearings, see their presentations here, here and here.
+In May, FOHH presented twice at the Town Planning Board hearings, see their presentations here, here and here.
 At the hearings, FOHH stressed that much of Hoi Ha is not suitable for septic tanks because it is waterlogged.
-They also debunked EPD and AFCD’s incorrect claims that there is no existing pollution, pointing out that government monitors the water a kilometer out to sea and not closer to the beach where pollution occurs.
+They also debunked the Environmental Protection Department and the Agriculture, Fisheries, and Conservation Department’s incorrect claims that there is no existing pollution, pointing out that the government monitors the water a kilometer out to sea and not closer to the beach where pollution occurs.

-Strive for Sustainable Development Protect the Taipo Lo Fai Rd Green Belt - Petition Organiser: Lo Fai Road Greenbelt Concern Group
+Strive for Sustainable Development Protect the Tai Po Lo Fai Road Green Belt – Petition Organiser: Lo Fai Road Greenbelt Concern Group.

-Landfill extension and Shek Kwu Chau Incinerator funding requests have just been approved by the Legco.
+Landfill extension and Shek Kwu Chau Incinerator funding requests have just been approved by LegCo.
 However, the petition organisers claim these end-of-pipe treatment facilities cannot resolve Hong Kong’s solid waste problems.
-Let's request the government to reduce waste at source now!
+Let’s request the government to reduce waste at the source now!